sundowndev/hacker-roadmap/README.md

 ## Challenges

 - [Vulnhub](https://www.vulnhub.com/) - Has a lot of VMs to play with.
 Some are beginner friendly, some aren't.
-Visit [Here](https://emaragkos.gr/recommended-machines/) for details.
 - [Itsecgames](http://www.itsecgames.com/) - bWAPP or buggy web app is a deliberately insecure web application.
 - [Dvwa](http://www.dvwa.co.uk/) - Damn Vulnerable Web Application is another deliberately insecure web application to practice your skills on.
 - [Hackthissite](https://www.hackthissite.org/) - A site which provides challenges, CTFs, and more to improve your hacking skills.